 Admissions to the MS Information Systems and Graduate Certificate in Information Systems are competitive.
 In the admission process, the graduate faculty considers the potential of applicants to complete a program successfully and achieve a position of leadership in the private or public sectors.
 We generally seek an undergraduate grade point average of 3.0 or above.
 Exceptions are considered on a case-by-case basis.
-Students applying for these all coursework graduate programs are NOT required to submit GRE scores or letters of recommendation.
+All applications are reviewed holistically – exceptional career or leadership experience may offset weak scores in some applicants.
+Students applying for these all-coursework graduate programs are NOT required to submit GRE scores or letters of recommendation.
 However, such submissions are still recommended.

 At a minimum an applicant must have a four-year U.S. bachelor’s degree from an accredited college or university, or a four-year international equivalent.
 Within their curriculum, all applicants should have completed a university course in Algebra as a minimum math prerequisite for admission.
 Previous programming courses or experience are recommended but not required.
 The review committee considers both the curriculum completed and the institution attended in its assessment.

 All students apply through the Graduate School and the entire application packet including transcripts and essay must be received before a formal acceptance will be considered.
 Much more weight weight is given in these applications to student essays (motivations, life experiences, ability to succeed) and previous transcripts as compared to research focused applicants.
 Applications processed through the Graduate School are accomplished on a rolling basis and no strict deadlines apply.
 However, those applying for campus-wide research assistantships or scholarships should complete their application packets by January 1 for September admission.
 If programs are not full, applications will be accepted right up to the week before classes begin.
 Among other considerations, reviewers assess the potential of applicants to complete the program successfully.
 Conditional or provisional admission is available.